-Chronic Lyme disease can manifest itself as nearly anything as you’ll see from the extensive list of Lyme disease symptoms.
-The bottom line is, if you have any unexplained neurological, muscular, vision or mental issues and you suspect you’ve been bitten by a tick, GET TESTED for Lyme disease, and demand the right test!
+Chronic Lyme disease can manifest itself as nearly anything.
+The bottom line is if you have any unexplained neurological, muscular, vision, or mental issues and you suspect you’ve been bitten by a tick, then get tested for Lyme disease and demand the right test!

-First, go to your general physician armed with knowledge.
-The vast majority of general practitioners know very little about Lyme disease or it’s detection and unfortunately what they do know is largely inaccurate.
+First, go to your physician armed with knowledge.
+The vast majority of general practitioners know very little about Lyme disease or its detection.
+Unfortunately, what they do know is largely inaccurate.
 There are direct and indirect tests that can be used to test for Lyme.
-Direct tests such as the Lyme Dot Blot Assay (LDA) or the Lyme Multiplex Polymerase Chain Reaction – PCR) look for the presence of Borrelia antigens or nucleic acids.
-Indirect tests (such as Elisa, IFA and the Western Blot) look for the patient’s immune response to Borrelia.
-It is important to note that not all ticks are infected with the disease, however, the ticks themselves can be tested for Borrelia and other tick borne diseases using the PCR test.
+Direct tests such as the Lyme dot blot assay (LDA) or the PCR look for the presence of Borrelia antigens or nucleic acids.
+Indirect tests (such as Elisa, IFA, and the Western Blot) look for the patient’s immune response to Borrelia.
+It is important to note that not all ticks are infected with the disease.
+However, the ticks themselves can be tested for Borrelia and other tick-borne diseases using the PCR test.

-The indirect testing methods are the most commonly used by physicians in the United States and they are highly variable in their accuracy.
-This is because they look for your immune response to the Borrelia organism and not the actually “bug” itself.
-Demand the direct testing methods which are much more effective at detecting the Borrelia pathogen and giving you a clinical and accurate diagnosis.
+Indirect testing methods are the most commonly used by physicians in the United States, and they are highly variable in their accuracy.
+This is because they look for your immune response to the Borrelia organism and not the actual “bug” itself.
+Demand the direct testing methods, which are much more effective at detecting the Borrelia pathogen and giving you a clinical and accurate diagnosis.

 Lyme disease is a very serious threat to those of us who love the outdoors and spend lots of time enjoying it.
-I can tell you from personal experience that arming yourself with a great deal of knowledge and being extremely vigilant and careful not to be bit by a tick is vitally important.
-I have spent the last 20 years of my life experiencing the long list of Lyme symptoms.
-I was misdiagnosed dozens of times and had two “falsely” negative tests that delayed my diagnosis for nearly 15 years.
+I can tell you from personal experience that arming yourself with a great deal of knowledge and being extremely vigilant and careful not to be bitten by a tick is vitally important.
+I have spent the last 20 years of my life experiencing a long list of Lyme symptoms.
+I was misdiagnosed dozens of times and had two “false” negative tests that delayed my diagnosis for nearly 15 years.

-If you are in the woods or even your own backyard protect yourself.
-Use tick repellent sprays and wear tick-proof clothing.
-If you find or even suspect that you or a family member have been bit by a tick, be very diligent for the symptoms of Lyme or other tick borne disease.
-If you have any suspicions at all, go to a health care provider and get tested using the right test.
+If you are in the woods or even your own backyard, protect yourself.
+Use tick-repellent sprays and wear tick-proof clothing.
+If you find or even suspect that you or a family member have been bitten by a tick, be very diligent about the symptoms of Lyme or other tick-borne diseases.
+If you have any suspicions at all, go to a healthcare provider and get tested using the right test.

-If I had known these things 20 years ago I could have avoided literally tens of thousands of dollars in medical costs and my quality of life would have been tremendously better.
-Lyme disease is scary and it takes a toll on your life and your family.
-Please take the precautions to avoid getting it at all costs and seek the correct treatment if you suspect that you have this egregious affliction.
+If I had known these things 20 years ago, I could have avoided tens of thousands of dollars in medical costs, and my quality of life would have been tremendously better.
+Lyme disease is scary, and it takes a toll on your life and your family.
+Please take precautions to avoid getting it at all costs and seek the correct treatment if you suspect that you have this egregious affliction.